Ladyunicorn560/CSV_UploadSummary/README.md

 - **Upload CSV/Excel files** and view summaries.
 - **Email the summary** to a specified address (configuration required).

+##Usage
+Upload a CSV or Excel file.
+View the summary of the uploaded file.
+If configured, the summary will be emailed; status will be displayed on the page.

+##Troubleshooting
+Email Issues: Verify your email settings and account security settings.
+File Upload Failures: Ensure the file format is valid.

 ## Configure Email Settings
 In `settings.py`, set your email credentials:
 ```python